-It's been over 2 years since our small fishing village suffered
+It's been a year since our small fishing village suffered

 the ravages of Hurricane Dean.
 We are proud of the amazing challenges that

-were met by so many who suffered greatly and recovered so quickly.
+were met by so many who suffered great losses and destruction to their

 It's natural to wonder why the mangroves are grey and some

 homes have not been rebuilt.
-In the meantime, new growth is evident and with
+But one year later, the green is returning

 Our diving centres are all reporting healthy reefs and